 The other assessment you can apply for in this section is the Overseas Study Assessment (OSA).
 This is for people – usually New Zealand residents – who've completed or will be completing a programme of study overseas, and would like to apply to Inland Revenue (IRD) to have the interest written off their New Zealand student loan for the duration of their overseas study.

 What is the Qualifications Recognition Service (QRS)?

-We're a unit of the New Zealand Qualifications Authority.
-Our job is to assess where your international qualification fits in the context of the New Zealand Qualifications Framework – so you can understand what level of qualification you have in the New Zealand context.
+We're a unit of the New Zealand Qualifications Authority (NZQA).
+Our job is to assess where your international qualification fits in the context of the NZQF – so you can understand what level of qualification you have in the New Zealand context.